nus-cs2103-AY2122S2/ip/docs/README.md

   [T][] attend cousin'wedding
   [E][] attend best friend's wedding (on Mar 02 2022)
 ```
-You will see tasks that have task descriptions containing the word 'wedding'.
+You will see tasks that have task descriptions containing the word `wedding`.

 ### `list` - Lists all the tasks in the list.